kubevirt/user-guide/docs/contributing.md

 * Visit the KubeVirt [community page](https://kubevirt.io/community/), participate on Twitter or Slack, learn about local meetups and events.
 * Visit the KubeVirt [website repository](https://github.com/kubevirt/kubevirt.github.io) and submit a blog post, case study or lab.
+* Visit the KubeVirt [user-guide repository](https://github.com/kubevirt/user-guide) and find feature documentation that could use an update.